EasyScience/EasyReflectometryLib/docs/src/tutorials/tutorials.rst

 Tutorials
 =========

-The tutorials associated with using :py:mod:`EasyReflectometry` are collected here.
+The tutorials associated with using :py:mod:`easyreflectometry` are collected here.

 .. toctree::
    :maxdepth: 1